whage/thesis/thesis.md

 Type inference is the process of automatically (instead of manually, by the programmer) assigning types to expressions in a program by examining the operations that are performed on them.

-- not to be confised with dynamic typing! type inference is still static (before execution)!
+- not to be confused with dynamic typing! type inference is still static (before execution)!
 -

 **TODO: pros/cons**